A Log PSS morphism with applications to Lagrangian embeddings: Dilations and Applications

-\begin{proof} By resolution of singularities, we can assume that there a normal crossings compactification of $X^o$, $(\bar{M}_o,\bar{D}_o)$ with an ample line bundle $\mathcal{L}'$ strictly supported on the components of $\bar{D}_o$.
-Let $Z$ be the compactification of $Z^o$ in $\bar{M}_o$.
-Next we can do an embedded resolution of singularities to the divisor $\bar{D}_o \cup Z$ by consecutive blow-ups along smooth loci \cite{resofsing} contained in $\bar{M}_o \setminus \bar{D}_o$ to obtain a pair $(\bar{M}, \bar{D})$ so that the transform of $Z$ (which in a slight abuse of notation we denote by $Z$ as well) is smooth and such that the divisor $\bar{D} \cup Z$ is smooth normal crossings.
+Because $X^o$ is a smooth affine variety, we can use Lemma \ref{lem:smoothcomp} to find a simple-normal crossings compactification $(\bar{M}_o,\bar{\D}_o)$ of $X^o$ such that $\bar{\D}_o$ supports an effective ample divisor.
+Let $Z'$ be the compactification of $Z^o$ in $\bar{M}_o$.
+Next, we can do an embedded resolution of singularities (Theorem \ref{thm:Hironaka}) to the divisor $\bar{\D}_o \cup Z'$ to obtain a pair $(\bar{M}, \bar{\D})$ so that the proper transform of $Z'$, $Z$, is smooth and such that the divisor $\bar{\D} \cup Z$ is simple-normal crossings.
+The smooth centers of the sequence of blow-ups involved in the resolution will all lie over $\bar{\D}_o$.
+As in the proof of Lemma \ref{lem:smoothcomp}, we can therefore use Lemma \ref{lem:randomhart} to show that $\bar{\D}$ supports an effective ample divisor $F$.
+Again, to get one which has positive coefficients on each component $\bar{D}_i$, one can take $\sum_i\bar{D}_i + mF$ which is ample for $m$ sufficiently large by \cite[Exercise 7.5(b) of Chapter 2]{Hartshorne}.